View the most popular items in our shop

 With your support we will transform the experience of the Museum of London Docklands for young people and their families.

-This new quarterly festival series at Museum of London Docklands began in 2015 and is supported by Arts Council England.
-Through these weekend-long events we aim to attract local people from across neighbouring boroughs (eg Southwark, Tower Hamlets, Newham, Lewis, Greenwich etc.) and to draw at least 1,000 visitors to the museum each weekend.
+This quarterly festival series at Museum of London Docklands began in 2015 and is supported by Arts Council England.
+Through these weekend-long events we aim to attract local people from across neighbouring boroughs (including Southwark, Tower Hamlets, Newham, Lewisham and Greenwich) and to draw at least 1,000 visitors to the museum each weekend.

 These festivals offer a variety of family activities across the weekend, around themes developed in consultation with local communities.